davidfesteban/Home-418/index.md

 Tasmota is a dream, but we need more pre-flashed devices on the market with Tasmota.
 If you don't know what is Tasmota, just google it.
 Or google about Tasmota devices.

 Also, having IoT devices over WIFI, without a HUB, is going to drive your Router and your network crazy because of tons of reasons.
 (SU-MIMO for example)
-So, you are really interested on buying a router.
+So, you are really interested on buying a good router.
 Dongknowshow website is the only one that explain things without bullshit.

 You can always use Zigbee, but come on...
 Maybe a solution for you if you have like 10-12 devices, is to have a single router as hub for this connected by a single local ip to your main router.